 Once you make the decision to sell your home, you really want things to move quickly.
 After all, you are the one in limbo waiting for the home to sell to make decisions to move and where.
 If you already have the where you may be even more eager to get the house sold because you don’t want to get stuck with two mortgages.
-Here’s how to sell your house fast with a Nashville agent.
+Here’s how to sell your house fast with a Franklin, Nashville, or Brentwood agent.

 Price to Sell

 Of course, you want the most money for your home as you can possibly get.
 But when a home is priced to sell, it tells sellers you are ready to deal.
 Just because a home is priced lower than the current market prices doesn’t mean it will sell below the market price.
 Why?